Dukes in the United Kingdom: Royal dukedoms

-The title Duke of Edinburgh (United Kingdom) was held by Charles III from 9 April 2021 until 8 September 2022, when it merged into the crown upon his accession to the throne.
-He then granted it to his brother, Prince Edward, on Edward's 59th birthday in 2023.

-With the exceptions of the dukedoms of Cornwall and Rothesay (which can only be held by the eldest son of the Sovereign) as well as the dukedom of Edinburgh (which is a life peerage that will become extinct on the death of the current Duke), royal dukedoms are hereditary, according to the terms of the letters patent that created them, which usually contain the standard remainder to the "heirs male of his body".
-The British monarch also holds and is entitled to the revenues of the Duchy of Lancaster, and within the borders of the County Palatine of Lancashire is by tradition saluted as "The Duke of Lancaster" even though the title is technically extinct.
-While in the Channel Islands, the monarch is The Duke of Normandy.
+With the exceptions of the dukedoms of Cornwall and Rothesay (which can be held by only the eldest son of the Sovereign who is also heir apparent) as well as the last creation of the dukedom of Edinburgh (which is a life peerage that will become extinct on the death of the current Duke), royal dukedoms are hereditary, according to the terms of the letters patent that created them, which usually contain the standard remainder to the "heirs male of his body lawfully begotten."
+The British monarch also holds and is entitled to the revenues of the Duchy of Lancaster, and within the borders of the County Palatine of Lancashire is by tradition saluted as "The Duke of Lancaster" even though the title is technically extinct, while, in the Channel Islands, the monarch is The Duke of Normandy.
 Even when the monarch is a Queen regnant, she does not use the title of Duchess.

 Non-royal dukedoms

-These are extant non-royal dukes in the United Kingdom.
+There are the following extant non-royal dukes in the United Kingdom (in alphabetical order):